ns1-terraform/terraform-provider-ns1/website/docs/r/redirect.html.markdown

 * `domain` - (Required) The domain the redirect refers to.
 * `id` - (Optional) The certificate id, if already created.
 * `certificate` - (Read Only) The certificate value.
+* `valid_from` - (Read Only) The Unix timestamp representing when the certificate first started being valid.
+* `valid_until` - (Read Only) The Unix timestamp representing when the certificate will stop being valid.
 * `processing` - (Read Only) Whether the certificate is active.
 * `errors` - (Read Only) Any error encountered when applying the certificate.
+* `last_updated` - (Read Only) The Unix timestamp representing when the certificate was last signed.

 ## Attributes Reference